MicrosoftDocs/azure-docs/articles/attestation/troubleshoot-guide.md

 In order to read policies, an Azure AD user requires the following permission for "Actions":
 - Microsoft.Attestation/attestationProviders/attestation/read

   To perform this action, an Azure AD user must have "Attestation Reader" role on the attestation provider.
-The read permissions can be also be inherited with roles such as "Reader" (wildcard permissions) on  the subscription/ resource group.
+Read permissions are also part of roles such as "Reader" (wildcard permissions) on the subscription/ resource group.

 To verify the roles in PowerShell, run the below steps: